MarRobSoftwire/github-cheatsheet/README.md

 `-f` to force push **ONLY USE WHEN REBASING**

-`--set-upstream origin <branch-name>` to Create new upstream branch
+`--set-upstream origin <branch-name>` to create new upstream branch

 `git log` to view log of commits - q to exit